Boeing B-29 Superfortress: Soviet Tupolev Tu-4

-At the end of WWII, Soviet development of modern four-engined heavy bombers lagged behind the west.
+At the end of WWII, Soviet development of modern four-engine heavy bombers lagged behind the West.
 The Petlyakov Pe-8—the sole heavy bomber operated by the Soviet Air Forces—first flew in 1936.
 Intended to replace the obsolete Tupolev TB-3, only 93 Pe-8s were built by the end of WWII.
 During 1944 and 1945, four B-29s made emergency landings in Soviet territory after bombing raids on Japanese Manchuria and Japan.
 In accordance with Soviet neutrality in the Pacific War, the bombers were interned by the Soviets despite American requests for their return.
 Rather than return the aircraft, the Soviets reverse engineered the American B-29s and used them as a pattern for the Tupolev Tu-4.

 On 31 July 1944, Ramp Tramp (serial number 42-6256), of the United States Army Air Forces 462nd (Very Heavy) Bomb Group was diverted to Vladivostok, Russia, after an engine failed and the propeller could not be feathered.
 This B-29 was part of a 100-aircraft raid against the Japanese Showa steel mill in Anshan, Manchuria.
 On 20 August 1944, Cait Paomat (42-93829), flying from Chengdu, was damaged by anti-aircraft gunfire during a raid on the Yawata Iron Works.
 Due to the damage it sustained, the crew elected to divert to the Soviet Union.
 The aircraft crashed in the foothills of Sikhote-Alin mountain range east of Khabarovsk after the crew bailed out.

 On 11 November 1944, during a night raid on Omura in Kyushu, Japan, the General H. H. Arnold Special (42-6365) was damaged and forced to divert to Vladivostok in the Soviet Union.
 The crew was interned.
-On 21 November 1944, Ding Hao (42-6358) was damaged during a raid on an aircraft factory at Omura and was also forced to divert to Vladivostok.
+On 21 November 1944, Ding How (42-6358) was damaged during a raid on an aircraft factory at Omura and was also forced to divert to Vladivostok.

 The interned crews of these four B-29s were allowed to escape into American-occupied Iran in January 1945, but none of the B-29s were returned after Stalin ordered the Tupolev OKB to examine and copy the B-29 and produce a design ready for quantity production as soon as possible.

 Because aluminum in the USSR was supplied in different gauges from that available in the US (metric vs imperial), the entire aircraft had to be extensively re-engineered.
 In addition, Tupolev substituted his own favored airfoil sections for those used by Boeing, with the Soviets themselves already having their own Wright R-1820-derived 18 cylinder radial engine, the Shvetsov ASh-73 of comparable power and displacement to the B-29's Duplex Cyclone radials available to power their design.
 In 1947, the Soviets debuted both the Tupolev Tu-4 (NATO ASCC code named Bull), and the Tupolev Tu-70 transport variant.
 The Soviets used tail-gunner positions similar to the B-29 in many later bombers and transports.